Anti-Raid/splashtail/data/docs/guide/templating-lua/2-plugins.md

 - ``memusage() -> number``

-While not strictly useful for interop, it is often desirable to know the memory usage of a Lua template as Anti-Raid will kill your template if it exceeds the memory limit.
+While not strictly useful for interop, it is often desirable to know the memory usage of a Lua template as AntiRaid will kill your template if it exceeds the memory limit.
 For this, you can use the `@antiraid/interop#memusage` function.

 ```lua
 local interop = require '@antiraid/interop'